How to Prevent Paint Bleed Through Painters Tape

 As an Amazon Associate, I earn from qualifying purchases.
 I also may earn from other qualifying purchases with other companies or get free product to review and use.
 All opinions are my own.

-First, clean the surface with a damp cloth before applying Frog Tape in order to remove any dirt or dust particles that could interfere with adhesion.
+First, clean the surface with a damp cloth before applying it in order to remove any dirt or dust particles that could interfere with adhesion.

-You can test a small area first before committing fully to ensure that there are no issues with adhesion or paint bleed-through once you begin your project.
+You can test a small area first before committing fully to make sure that there are no issues with adhesion or bleedthrough once you begin your project.

-Check out this difference between using Frog Tape and Regular Painters Tape on a rough surface.
-We didn’t use anything other than the different tapes in this photo.
+Check out this difference between using Frog Tape and regular painter’s tape on a rough surface.
+We didn’t use anything other than these two in this photo.

 Wondering what’s the best painters tape that doesn’t bleed?
-Head on over this post to learn more.
+Head on over to this post to find out!

 Pushing Down the Edge of the Tape

-Pushing down the edge of the tape is a super important step to prevent paint bleed through when painting with any type of painters tape.
-This helps create a tight seal between the tape and the surface you’re painting, which helps keep any paint from seeping underneath.
+Pushing down the edge is a super important step to prevent bleedthrough when using any type of painters tape.
+This helps create a tight seal between the tape and the surface, which helps keep any paint from seeping underneath.

-Another great way to prevent paint bleed through when painting furniture is to apply a coat of clear glaze or undercoat paint color before you paint your new color over the top.
+Another great way to prevent paint bleedthrough is to apply a coat of clear glaze or undercoat paint color before you apply your new color over the top.

-This helps to seal any gaps that could otherwise be filled with your new paint color.
+This helps to seal any gaps that could otherwise be filled with your new color.

-For example, let’s say that you have white paint as the base coat or the 1st color, and then you want a new blue color to come up against it.
-First, apply your painters tape where you want to start painting the blue color.
+For example, let’s say that you have white as the base coat or the 1st color, and then you want a new blue color to come up against it.
+First, apply your painters tape where you want to start applying the blue color.

-Then, apply a coat of the white paint over the edge where you want to paint the new color.
-Let the white paint dry.
+Then, apply a white coat over the edge where you want to paint the new color.
+Let it dry.

-This first coat of white paint will fill in the gaps where the blue paint would have seeped through the tape, but it will fill those gaps in with the white paint that is already there.
-When the white paint is dry, then you can paint over it with the blue paint.
+This first white coat will fill in the gaps where the blue would have seeped through the tape, but it will fill those gaps in with the white paint that is already there.
+When the white paint is dry, then you can paint over it with the blue.

-If you don’t have the base paint color on hand, or if you’re working with stained wood, you can use a clear glaze to paint over the painters tape first before painting your new color.
-Note: the clear glaze doesn’t work as well in my experience, but it’s better than nothing.
+If you don’t have the base color on hand, or if you’re working with stained wood, you can use a clear glaze to paint over the painters tape first before adding your new color.
+Note: The clear glaze doesn’t work as well in my experience, but it’s better than nothing.

-Be sure to use high quality tools and products when painting your furniture to get the best looking and most durable finish.
-Here is our list of the best brushes for painting furniture, and here is our list of the best paints for furniture.
+Be sure to use high quality tools and products to get the best looking and most durable finish.
+Here is our list of the best brushes for painting furniture, and here is our list of the best paints for furniture you can use.

 You can find more information about all of the specific supplies and tools to make your project the best in our furniture painting tools and supplies post.